-JAMES MOODY, UE
+JAMES MOODY, UEL

-Since 1983, a replica painting of James Moody , UE has hung in St. Peter's Anglican Church in Weymouth North, Nova Scotia.
+Since 1983, a replica painting of James Moody , UE Loyalist has hung in St. Peter's Anglican Church in Weymouth North, Nova Scotia.
 Moody was an officer with the New Jersey Volunteers during the American Revolution who, after the conflict, settled near where the church stands and donated the land for the first place of worship there.
-The original painting that done while Moody was visiting England passed down in his family before being given to the church and placed on the wall in 1979.
+The original painting done while Moody was visiting England passed down in his family before being given to the church and placed on a wall in 1979.
 Two years later, in June, 1981, it disappeared.

 James Moody replica painting